Bradbury & Co. Singer

 In 1875 the firms Trade Mark included the phrase "all other sewing machines eclipsed", by 1878 this had changed to "eclipsing all others".
 The firm had also moved to the Oldham Sewing Machine Works, Cromwell Street, Oldham by that date.
 In 1879 the firm was awarded a medal for its sewing machines by the Oldham Agricultural Society.

-The Rothwells formed the Eclipse Machine Company continuing to produce Eclipse Sewing Machines from the factory on Rochdale Road.
+In 1890 the Rothwells formed the Eclipse Machine Company continuing to produce Eclipse Sewing Machines from the factory on Rochdale Road.

 As well as sewing machines the Eclipse Machine Company also produced phonograph parts, bell punches and knitting machines.